envoyproxy/data-plane-api/docs/root/configuration/http_filters/ip_tagging_filter.rst

 :ref:`x-forwarded-for <config_http_conn_man_headers_x-forwarded-for>`.
 If there are no tags for an address, the header is not set.

-The implementation for IP Tagging provides a scalable way to compare IP address to a large list of CIDR ranges efficiently.
+The implementation for IP Tagging provides a scalable way to compare an IP address to a large list of CIDR ranges efficiently.
 The underlying algorithm for storing tags and IP address subnets is a Level-Compressed trie described in the paper `IP-address lookup using LC-tries <https://www.nada.kth.se/~snilsson/publications/IP-address-lookup-using-LC-tries/>`_ by S. Nilsson and